UETAILab/GPU_monitor/README.md

 + Send report to a specified endpoint
 + Send alert email if gpu is not used

+## Requirements
+- Python 3.6 or above
+- nvidia-smi installed on the machine

 ## How to run
 ```
 git clone https://github.com/UETAILab/GPU_monitor